EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * 7 August 2018.
 Bob.
 Different integrators.
 Ben Bales tells me that (a) he has a problem for which a hand-built Euler solver works but our built-in RK45 fails, and (b) that Yi is working on an adjoint sensitivity integrator that's going to still need the alloc-stack to malloc internally and get cleaned up.

 Ben 2.
-Continuing on what Bob added -- the issue was that RK45 was super slow and forward Euler seemed good enough.
-Fails is such a harsh word, but that is probably what I said.
-I'd also like to talk about adjoint sensitivity and the possibility of switching to using Cvodes sparse solves stuff with fvar Jacobian-vector products while we're on the topic of ODEs.
+Continuing on what Bob added, I'd also like to talk about adjoint sensitivity and the possibility of switching to using Cvodes sparse solves stuff with fvar Jacobian-vector products while we're on the topic of ODEs.

 * 2018-07-12.
 Ben.
 New Era of Correctness
 ```